gwangjin2/gwangcoin-core/doc/build-osx.md

 on an OS X 10.6 64-bit machine fails.
 Official release builds of Litecoin-Qt are compiled on an OS X 10.6 32-bit machine to workaround that problem.

-Once dependencies are compiled, creating `Suwoncoin-Qt.app` is easy:
+Once dependencies are compiled, creating `Gwangcoin-Qt.app` is easy:

     make -f Makefile.osx RELEASE=1